About

 • I received a degree in sociology from UC Berkeley.
 When I was there, Chunk from the Goonies was our student body president, the Naked Guy had recently made international headlines, and the UC Regents voted to end affirmative action.

-• I ran my own BBS, and I've been on the Internet since 1992.
-The nickname I used on IRC is the same nickname I use now in Ingress.
+• I ran my own BBS for two years, and I've been on the Internet since 1992.
+The nickname I used on IRC is the same nickname I later used in Ingress.

 • For three years I was Law360's only reporter in the San Francisco Bay Area, where I covered the trials of Apple vs. Samsung (twice!), college athletes vs. the NCAA, and Ellen Pao's sexual bias trial against Kleiner Perkins Caufield & Byers.
 I know enough about patent law to bore just about anybody to sleep.

 • I have lived in San Francisco since 2004.
-I have been to Alcatraz, but I've never stood in line at Tartine.
+I have been to Alcatraz, but I've never stood in line at Tartine (My excuse?
+I’m allergic to gluten).

 Want to stay in touch?
 Sign up for my newsletter, via MailChimp.